TT-392/pinetime-bad-apple/README.md

 # TT-time
-This is the start of a project for the pinetime
+This is the start of a project for the pinetime.
+Some day it might be a nice usable smartwatch os, but right now, it is starting to look more and more like a fancy tech demo.

 ## compiling
 (this part needs some work)